udaan-iitt/editions/2023_Spring/resume-article.md

 ### How long should a resumé be?

-As a general rule, keep your resume under 2 pages.
-The shorter your resume is, the better it is, but do not lose out on any information that is necessary.
+As a general rule, keep your resumé under 2 pages.
+The shorter your resumé is, the better it is, but do not lose out on any information that is necessary.
 Striking the balance between what is necessary and unnecessary and how much space you allot to it becomes crucial here.
-This could take some experience to learn but you could also take a look at some resumes online or check out the resumes of your seniors.
+This could take some experience to learn but you could also take a look at some resumés online or check out the resumés of your seniors.
 For on-campus opportunities, you may use up to 2 pages, but for off-campus opportunities, it is highly recommended that you stick to one page.

 - - -